PaulRitaldato1/COP3530/README.md

 5. #include \<stack\> //allows the use of stacks
 6. #include \<queue\> //allows the use of queues
 7. #include \<list\> //allows the use of (linked)lists
+8. #include \<algorithm\> //contains various algorithms that we will use in this class

 ## Templates, Classes/Structs
 These are what distinguish C++ from C. There are many differences between C and C++, but they mostly consist of the addition of object oriented programming (OOP) features.